 Ferndale is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 13,010 people and three constituent neighborhoods, Ferndale is the 74th largest community in Washington.

 Ferndale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Ferndale is a somewhat ethnically-diverse city.
+Ferndale is a very ethnically-diverse city.
 The people who call Ferndale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ferndale residents report their race to be White, followed by Asian.
 Ferndale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.58% of the city’s residents.
-Important ancestries of people in Ferndale include Irish, Norwegian, English, and Dutch.
+People of Hispanic or Latino origin account for 11.19% of the city’s residents.
+Important ancestries of people in Ferndale include Irish, English, Norwegian, and Dutch.

 The most common language spoken in Ferndale is English.
 Other important languages spoken here include Spanish and Russian.